 - Access status/HTTP status code

-- Website, from which the request comes (referrer)
+- Website from which the request comes (referrer)

-- Browser: type, version and language settings
+- Browser: Type, version and set language

 - Operating system: type and version

-- Monitor resolution
+- Screen resolution

 - Colour depth